Hori (music): Regional Variations

 While originating in the Braj region, variations of Hori songs are also found in other parts of North India, including Uttar Pradesh, Madhya Pradesh, Bihar, and regions further east.
 Mathura, Ayodhya and Kashi are 3 major centers for Hori.
 These regional variations often reflect local dialects, musical styles, and specific traditions associated with Holi celebrations.
 The traditionally sung Horis often describe Krishna's celebrations, romance with Radha, and pranks with the gopis, depicting the Shringara Rasa (romantic love) with underlying devotion.
 "Holi khelat Nand Lal" is a traditional example.

 Preservation and Contemporary Relevance

 Although Hori remains a vibrant part of Holi festivities in many areas, there are concerns about the preservation of its traditional forms, especially in urban settings.
 Efforts to document and promote Hori songs are crucial for ensuring the continuation of this rich cultural tradition.

 Hori in Bollywood

-Hori is one of the light forms of Hindustani classical music, sung during the fevstial of Holi.
-It is a music that left its shades on the biggest entertainment industry, Bollywood, also known as Hindi Cinema, serving in many familiar films- "Kati Patang", the Holi song "Aaj na choddenge bas humjoli", "Holi khele raghubira Awadh mein" from the film "Baghban", the hugely popular "Rang barse" and "Holi aayi re kanhai" from "Mother India"- are some euphonious examples of its form in the industry.
+Shailaja Tripathi of The Hindu observed, "Holi khele raghubira Awadh mein from the film Baghban and the hugely popular Rang barse are ulharas which have their roots in Awadh.
+In the film Kati Patang, the Holi song Aaj na choddenge bas humjoli has shades of Dhamar.
+This form begins with a slow tempo but as it progresses it becomes extremely fast.
+Holi aayi re kanhai from Mother India is a hori but interestingly has a kajri tune."